-LitRPG aka “Literary Role-Playing Games” is a subgenre of fiction where the protagonist spends the bulk of the story playing some form of roleplaying game.
+LitRPG aka “literary Role-Playing Game” is a subgenre of fiction where the protagonist spends the bulk of the story playing some form of roleplaying game.
 For instance, the main character might be a wizard in a High Fantasy session of Dungeons and Dragons, a space pirate in a science-fiction MMORPG or even a zombie in a survival horror RPG.
 The most common setting is a full-immersion virtual reality RPG where smell, touch and taste are as much a feature as sight and sound.

-During their in-game story, the protagonist will interact with other players and/or NPCs (non-player characters), will complete quests, gain experience points, build up a repertoire of skills and spells in their chosen character class, and generally do all of the stuff you’d expect to see in an RPG video game or tabletop roleplaying game.
+During their in-game story, the protagonist will interact with other players and/or NPCs (non-player characters), complete quests, gain experience points, build up a repertoire of skills and spells in their chosen character class, and generally do all of the stuff you’d expect to see in an RPG video game or tabletop roleplaying game.

 Think of it this way.
-If Arya Stark was a LitRPG character, she’d be playing a fantasy RPG called “Game of Thrones”.
+If Arya Stark was a LitRPG character, she’d be playing a fantasy virtual reality RPG called “Game of Thrones”.
 Her character class would start out as Level 1 Rogue and she would develop into something like a Level 20 Assassin by the time of The Winds of Winter.
-Her death prayer would be a quest log and she would get big experience point payoffs for killing anyone on that list.
+Her death prayer would be in her quest log and she would get big experience point payoffs for killing anyone on that list.
 She would have skills like Dancing Sword and Faceshift, and her inventory would include Needle, the sword given to her by Jon Snow.

 Although it’s been around as a genre for over 30 years, LitRPG has really only gained traction during the last 10 years.
 It started in South Korea, spread to Russia, and is now causing quite a stir in the American indie publishing scene.